PGSafarik/Gorgona/docs/STATUS.md

 ---
 ## 1. News
+#### 23/11/2024 - Update the FoxGHI default version 1.6.6.3
+*IMPORTANT: Transition to a new version of the FoxGHI library (24.11 0.4.4.1 ALPHA).
+This version - among other things - allows client programs to detect the libFXGHI version directly, and is backward incompatible (at the source code level.
+Already compiled older versions of Gorgona should continue to work after the FoxGHI upgrade).

 #### 13/05/2024 Oprava - 1.6.6.0
 * FIXED - Fixed duplication of the "description" XML element in the game title library.
 * FIXED - Fixed a bug with a bad return value returning a Lua function to directly start a process.